The Role of the Resource Conservation Manager

 - Prepare energy audit report and develop action plan

-- Cultivate management and staff support for plans
+- Cultivate management and staff support for plan

 - Provide information and training to facility operator and maintenance staff

-A qualified RCM is self-motivated, observant and thoughtful, and has excellent organizational and communication skills.
-Knowledge of the agency and broad credibility with staff at all levels of the organization increase the RCM’s effectiveness.
-Successful RCMs come from a range of professions such as engineers, teachers, administrators, maintenance staff, lead custodians or consultants.
+A qualified RCM is self-motivated, observant, and thoughtful, and has excellent organizational and communication skills.
+Knowledge of the agency and broad credibility with staff increase the RCM’s effectiveness.
+Additional qualifications include:

 - Understanding of utility rate structure, energy use costs and consumption patterns